noidexe/Enjin-Coin-Documentation/docs/introduction.md

 The Enjin Platform is built to handle all communication with the blockchain on your behalf.
 However, there are still several core principles of building on Ethereum that you need to understand:
 - Ethereum is the name of the blockchain network, and Ether (ETH) is the name of the currency that is used to pay the network's operators (miners).
-- Interacting with the Ethereum network, including Enjin's smart contract, is achieved by issuing transactions that are propogated across thousands of computers throughout Ethereum's decentralized network.
+- Interacting with the Ethereum network, including Enjin's smart contract, is achieved by issuing transactions that are propagated  across thousands of computers throughout Ethereum's decentralized network.
 The ETH cost of these transactions is calculated automatically for you as a "gas fee" and that is paid to the network's operators as they process your transactions.
 - Each transaction takes a variable amount of time to complete, depending on the amount of ETH you have chosen to pay and the kind of prioritization that purchases you from the network's operators.
-- Ethereum participants can be either smart contracts or people issuing transactions.
-Every participant controls a public address.
+- Ethereum users can be either people or smart contracts issuing transactions.
+Every user controls a public address.
 These addresses are similar to street addresses.
-They are publicly available and tell participants in the network how to send transactions to eachother.
+They are publicly available and tell participants in the network how to send transactions to each other.
 - Users typically store their ETH in apps called "wallets," such as the Enjin Wallet mobile app for Android and iOS.
 Internally, a wallet tracks the contents within your Ethereum address.
 - All addresses also have a private key which should be solely controlled by the address owner.
 In the case of your wallet, imagine a safe containing all of your ETH at a particular street corner.
 The public address tells people where to find your safe, but only you can open it using your private key.
 You use your private key to access the contents of your wallet, but also to "sign" transactions that come from your address.
 The act of signing confirms that the transaction is coming from you and that you've authorized it to happen.
 Most players will probably use the Enjin Wallet to sign transactions quickly and easily.